asjuan/simpleChartLib/README.md

 ##Example

 Create a DOM element, like a div, to attach the chart.
-Invoke the library.

-Then create a snippet like the following :
+Once the library is referenced.
+Place a snippet like:

 ```
 var array = [{ label: 'Item 1', x1: 1000, x2: 200, x3: 50}, { label: 'Item 2', x1: 840, x2: 400, x3: 100}];